edge-trial/Support/ReadMe_v1.md

 > Note: To execute these steps, you should be logged in to JupyterLab.
 Then you should navigate inside target notebook folder where the file to be processed is saved.

-Alternatively, you can choose to click `Play` button visible on the top menu of the Notebook file, and process the csv data contained within dataset.
+Alternatively, you can choose to click `Play` button visible on the top menu of the Notebook file, consume and process the dataset.

 ![Run Notebook File](/_images/playnb.png)